 Decreased Level of Responsiveness During the Dying Process

-- Do not speak in the patient’s presence as if he/she were not there.
+- Do not speak in the patient’s presence as if they were not there.

-- The patient should be spoken to during physical care and procedures.
+- Speak to the patient during physical care and procedures.

 - Inform the patient of a visitor’s presence, who they are, and what they will do.